Is Sorrento Therapeutics Inc. (SRNE) a Keeper?

-Sorrento Therapeutics Inc. (NASDAQ:SRNE) went up by 1.96% from its latest closing price compared to the recent 1-year high of $19.39.
-The company’s stock price has collected 2.96% of gains in the last five trading sessions.
-Press Release reported on 11/03/20 that Thinking about buying stock in O2Micro International, Sasol Limited, 3D Systems, Cronos Group, or Sorrento Therapeutics?
+Sorrento Therapeutics Inc. (NASDAQ:SRNE) went down by -17.48% from its latest closing price compared to the recent 1-year high of $19.39.
+The company’s stock price has collected -18.64% of loss in the last five trading sessions.
+Press Release reported 16 hours ago that Sorrento Announces FDA IND Filing Today for COVI-AMG Neutralizing and High Potency Antibody Against SARS-CoV-2

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.